hairibar/feeling-responsive/_posts/my-work/2020-11-05-tale-of-jade.md

 The first tool was used for the darkness that surrounds most levels.
 SpriteShape's mesh is completely dark.
 To achieve a gradient from black to transparent, the tool generates an extruded mesh.
 The UVs of this mesh are then used to gradually approach an alpha of 0.

-SHOW DARKNESS

 The second tool was used to make grounds and walls.
 An extrusion of SpriteShape's mesh is made along the Z axis, creating a ground that follows the curve.
 To avoid perfectly straight grounds, the vertices of this extrusion are offset in the Y direction with some perlin noise.

-SHOW SPRITESHAPE_GROUND
+{% include VideoEmbed.html video="ToJ/ToJ_SplineMeshes.mp4"  type="mp4" autoplay = false %}

-Most levels in the second tool as a foundation, which enabled the designer to quickly build and edit level geometry.
+Most levels use the second tool as a foundation, which enabled the designer to quickly build and edit level geometry.

 ## The team